 Some programs can be completed partially or fully online, while most consist entirely of traditional classroom courses.

 - Non-nursing-related courses from a four-year liberal arts degree

 - Nutrition and Diet

 - Community Health Care and Development

 - Ethics in Nursing

 Completing a BSN program depends on your level of education and dedication.
 A bachelor’s degree program takes four years.
-Attending part-time is an option at most schools, but the program will take longer to complete.
+Part-time attendance is an option at most schools, but the program will take longer to complete.

-At Nightingale College, the RN to BSN Bridge Program is completed in 12 months of instruction without the required GEs.
-More information about the general education credits that can be transferred can be found in the College Catalog.
+At Nightingale College, the RN-to-BSN Bridge Program is completed in 12 months of instruction without the required GEs.
+More information about the transferable general education credits is available in the College Catalog.